analogdevicesinc/PyTrinamic/doc/overview.md

 They can be accessed via specific interface types, such as SPI and UART.
 As these are highly platform dependend, they need to be implemented externally.
 To use the IC implementations of this library, a `handler` is required as constructor parameter, providing `read_register(...)` and `write_register(...)` functions.
-For more information on how to use the ICs part of this library, take a look into [IC documentation](ic.md).
+For more information on how to use the ICs part of this library, take a look into [ICs documentation](ics.md).

 Modules are complete hardware solutions using Trinamic ICs.
 They provide hardware abstraction to the extend that they provide access to the individual axes, while hiding the